 This panel has been going now for years.
-And years.
-It began as a simple birch, gessoed with acrylic, and became a sequel to another painting of the same size that depicted a fantastical take on a public execution extrapolated from the days in England when politics and faith pulled people apart between denominations.
-This panel then became a future glimpse into an otherworldly perspective on such terrors.
+It began as a simple piece of birch, gessoed with acrylic, and became a sequel to another painting of the same size that depicted a fantastical take on a public execution extrapolated from the days in England when church and state together pulled people apart.
+It then became an imagined glimpse into an otherworldly perspective on such terrors.
+The panel went dormant until I needed something on which to paint another story.
+And now having scraped maybe 70% of that painting away, I am left with this pastel palette palimpsest image.

 Out of Context: Recent Works by Adrian Johnston